SteeltoeOSS/Samples/Management/src/ActuatorApi/README.md

 1. Copy the value of `routes` in the output and open in your browser.
 The app should start and respond to requests, but the database still needs to be configured with the tasks listed in the next section.

 > [!NOTE]
-> The provided manifest will create an app named `actuator-api-management-sample` and attempt to bind to the the app to
-> MySql service `sampleMySqlService`.
+> The provided manifest will create an app named `actuator-api-management-sample` and attempt to bind it to the MySql service `sampleMySqlService`.

 ### Running Tasks